ntu-aris/ntu_viral_dataset/sensor_calibration.md

 ```Matlab
 stereoCameraCalibrator
 ```
-Then load the image by GUI
+Then load the image by GUI as illustrated in  [Fig. 2](#matlabcalibration1)

-<a name="fig-viral-eval-files"></a>
+<a name="matlabcalibration1"></a>
 <p align="center">
     <img src="./images/matlabcalibration1.PNG" alt="matlabcalibration1.PNG" width="80%"/>
 </p>
 <p style="text-align: center;">Fig 2.
 Matlab stereo calibration process 1</p>

-Then enter the correct chessboard size of 80mm
+Then enter the correct chessboard size of 80mm as shown in  [Fig. 3](#matlabcalibration2)

-<a name="fig-viral-eval-files"></a>
+<a name="matlabcalibration2"></a>
 <p align="center">
     <img src="./images/matlabcalibration2.PNG" alt="matlabcalibration2.PNG" width="40%"/>
 </p>
 <p style="text-align: center;">Fig 3.
 Matlab stereo calibration process 2</p>

-There are different options in calibration parameter settings.
+There are different options in calibration parameter settings as shown in [Fig. 4](#matlabcalibration3).
 In this sample case, we aim to discover the 3rd coefficients in the distortion parameter.
 After selecting the parameter, press the calibrate button on the top

 <a name="fig-viral-eval-files"></a>
 <p align="center">